David Price Stepping in the Right Direction

 By Michael Byrne: David Price (15-0, 13 KO’s) will meet Tony Thompson (36-3, 24 KO’s) in the Echo Arena on February 23rd.
 It would seem Price’s promoter, Frank Maloney, is finally willing to put his prize possession in a big fight.

 Price finally met with a ‘decent’ record in mid-2011 when he was put in with late replacement Tom Dallas, who was 15-0 at the time, but Dallas had never fought anyone of note, either.
 After putting him away in 2 rounds, Price has stayed with domestic level fighters in John McDermott, Sam Sexton, Audley Harrison, and Matt Skelton.
 These four lasted a grand total of 7 rounds against the very heavy-handed Price.
+One could argue that Skelton was a step in the right direction.
+A former European title-holder, Skelton has been in with some reasonable names, but at 45, is a faded fighter.
+Nevertheless, he came out fighting at the first bell, and found Price’s chin a couple of times as he cut the ring off.
+Skelton also took at least one flush right hand clean on the chin without looking pained, before Price went down to the body with a left-hook to hurt him.

 Tony Thompson has pitched near shutouts against second-tier fighters such as Dominick Guinn and Timur Ibragimov, but fell short in his two big chances against Wladimir Klitschko.
 In their first meeting, Thompson stayed on his feet until they became strangely tangled with Klitschko’s, and he was then stopped in the 11th.
 The fight was one-sided, with Thompson maybe edging the first round before tasting Klitschko’s power and entering survival mode.
 The second meeting, Thompson’s most recent fight, wasn’t close by any stretch of the imagination.